ChampyTech/useless-funny-websites/README.md

   <img alt="License MIT" src="https://img.shields.io/badge/License-MIT-orange">
 </p>

-A curated collection of wonderfully pointless, delightfully absurd, and hilariously useless websites that serve no practical purpose but will make you smile and waste your time productively.
+A curated list of funny, weird, pointless, and entertaining websites that you probably don’t need… but will absolutely click through anyway.

 📬 **Want to contribute?** Open a pull request or an issue.
 Even small contributions are welcome!